 Using beta readers doesn’t make you an amateur.
 On the contrary — it’s a sign of a professional writer.

 This post is part of a series of articles on beta readers.
-You can find a list of links to all the others by clicking here.
+You can find the others by clicking here.

 The difficulty with beta readers…

 Two of the biggest causes of bad beta reading experiences are:

 2. not giving them enough guidance about what we want.

 So today I’ll show you how I briefed my own beta readers for this most recent project.